mukulsagvekar/nyc-taxi/README.md

 ## Objective:
 To analyze NYC Taxi data, build a dimentional data model and data pipeline to load and transform data using various tools and technologies, including:

-AWS - lambda, S3,

-Data warehouse - Snowflake,
+AWS - lambda, S3, \n Data warehouse - Snowflake,

 ETL tool - dbt,